alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

     }
     ```

 1. Add a Jenkins integration to the repo on GitHub.
-See the [GOV.UK developer documentation on automatically configuring a GitHub repo][auto-config] for more information.
+Find out more about [automatically configuring a GitHub repo][auto-config].

-### Set up the Rails app in govuk-puppet
+### Add your Rails app to GOV.UK

-Follow the [`govuk-puppet` documentation on adding a new app to GOV.UK][govuk-puppet].
+Find out how to [add your Rails app to GOV.UK using `govuk-puppet`][govuk-puppet].

-### Configure the Rails app's deployment
+### Configure your Rails app's deployment

-To configure your app's deployment, see the [GOV.UK application deployment scripts documentation][govuk-app-deployment] for more information.
+To configure your app's deployment, see the [GOV.UK application deployment scripts][govuk-app-deployment].

 ### Enable external DNS

-If you need to enable external DNS, see the [GOV.UK developer documentation on making changes to publishing.service.gov.uk][dns] for more information.
+If you need to enable external DNS, find out how to [make changes to publishing.service.gov.uk][dns].

-### Add your app to the GOV.UK Developer Docs
+### Add your app to the GOV.UK developer documentation

-Open a pull request to add the Rails app to the [GOV.UK developer documentation `data/applications.yml` file][docs-applications].
+Open a pull request to add your Rails app to the [GOV.UK developer documentation `data/applications.yml` file][docs-applications].

 ### Ask GOV.UK 2nd line to update Sentry

-After you have added the Rails app to the GOV.UK developer documentation, [ask GOV.UK 2nd line support](mailto:2nd-line-support@digital.cabinet-office.gov.uk) to run the `update-project` task in [GOV.UK SaaS Config][govuk-saas-config] to update [Sentry][sentry].
+After you’ve added your Rails app to the GOV.UK developer documentation, [ask GOV.UK 2nd line support](mailto:2nd-line-support@digital.cabinet-office.gov.uk) to run the `update-project` task in [GOV.UK SaaS Config][govuk-saas-config] to update Sentry.

-### Add Rails app to Release app
+### Add your Rails app to Release app

-Add the Rails app to the [Release] app (requires sign in) and select __Create__.
+Add your Rails app to the [Release][release] app and select __Create__.

 ### Run the Deploy_App job